davide-marino00/PBI_DOCS/refac.md

 			    )
 			)
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is designed to calculate the cumulative cost up to a selected month in a report or dashboard.
-Here’s a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** This DAX code snippet is designed to calculate a cumulative cost measure, specifically named 'MSR_Cumulative Cost'.
+Here's a breakdown of what it does in simple business terms:

-1. **Identify the Selected Month**:
-   - The code starts by determining which month is currently selected in the visual (like a chart or table).
-It uses the `MAX` function to find the highest month number from the 'DimDate' table.
-This means if you are looking at data for March, the `SelectedMonth` will be 3.
+1. **Identify the Current Month**: The code starts by determining the month that is currently selected in the visual (like a chart or table).
+It does this by finding the maximum value of the 'MonthNumberOfYear' from the 'DimDate' table.
+This means if you are looking at data for March, the `SelectedMonth` would be 3.

-2. **Calculate Cumulative Cost**:
-   - The main goal of this measure is to calculate the total cost incurred from the beginning of the year up to and including the selected month.
+2. **Calculate Cumulative Cost**: The main goal of this measure is to calculate the total cost incurred up to and including the selected month.

-3. **Using CALCULATE and FILTER**:
-   - The `CALCULATE` function is used to change the context in which the data is evaluated.
-It sums up the `CostAmount` from the `vw_Timesheet` table.
+3. **Summing Costs**: The `CALCULATE` function is used to change the context in which the data is evaluated.
+It sums up the 'CostAmount' from the 'vw_Timesheet' table.

-   - The `FILTER` function is applied to the 'DimDate' table to include all months that are less than or equal to the `SelectedMonth`.
-This means if March is selected, it will consider January, February, and March for the calculation.
+4. **Filtering the Data**: The `FILTER` function is applied to ensure that only the months that are less than or equal to the `SelectedMonth` are included in the calculation.
+The `ALLSELECTED` function allows the measure to respect any filters that might be applied in the report, ensuring that it only considers the relevant months based on user selections.

-4. **ALLSELECTED Function**:
-   - The `ALLSELECTED` function ensures that any filters applied to the 'DimDate' table (like year or other date filters) are respected while still allowing the measure to consider all months up to the selected month.

-### Summary:
+5. **Final Outcome**: The result of this measure is the total cost from the beginning of the year up to the selected month.
+For example, if the selected month is March, it will sum the costs for January, February, and March.

-In summary, this DAX measure calculates the total costs incurred from the start of the year up to the month that the user has selected in the report.
-This is useful for understanding how costs accumulate over time and helps in tracking expenses against budgets or forecasts.
+In summary, this DAX measure calculates the total costs accumulated from the start of the year up to the month currently selected in the report, allowing users to see how costs have built up over time.

 **`MSR_Cumulative Sales`**